LLNL/SAFIRE/README.md

 fastest and most accurate tool for fault injection so far.
 Compiling with SAFIRE produces an instrumented binary ready to interface with a dynamic library that implements an API of function hooks.
 Function hooks get information on the executed instruction and may trigger fault injection.
-A dynamic libraries can implement any instruction-based fault model to select which instruction(s) to inject to, which operand(s), and which bit(s) to flip.
+Dynamic libraries can implement any instruction-based fault model to select which instruction(s) to inject to, which operand(s), and which bit(s) to flip.

 ## Getting Started